 For golf enthusiasts, there is nothing quite like turning up to a golf club and immediately getting a sense of history.
 Making your way to the course early, learning about the club’s traditions and geeking out over old photos is just part of the experience, and that’s even before you’ve stepped foot on the course.

-From Old Tom Morris designs in Scotland to early layouts down south, we explore some of the oldest golf courses in the world to play on your next break.
+From Old Tom Morris designs in Scotland to early layouts down south, our team of Golf Travel Experts have explored the oldest golf courses in the world and are able to break down exactly how to plan a trip around them.

 Nestled along Montrose Bay to shield the town from coastal weather, Montrose Golf Links dates back to 1562.
 Being the second oldest course on this list the club hosts two unique experiences - the esteemed 1562 Course and the scenic Broomfield Course.